BANKS DODGY DEALS CAMPAIGNS

 Impact on human rights and communities

-Elbit has multiple ongoing contracts with the Israeli Ministry of Defense for the supply of weapons to the Israeli Defense Forces, including recent contracts of US$144 million in 2020 and US$340 million in 2024 for ammunition, of US$60 million contract for artillery shells in 2023, and of US$40 million for drones in 2024.
-These weapons have been actively used in the crimes committed against the Palestinian people and contributed to a 29% increase in Elbit’s quarterly profits in September 2024 amidst the ongoing war in Gaza.
+Elbit has multiple ongoing contracts for the supply of weapons to the Israeli Defense Forces, including recent contracts of US$340 million in 2024 for ammunition, US$60 million for artillery shells in 2023, US$40 million for drones in 2024, and US$34 million for fighter jets in 2026.

-In November 2018, Elbit Systems completed the acquisition of the previously state-owned Israeli cluster munitions producer IMI Systems.
+IMI Systems and Cluster Munitions: In November 2018, Elbit Systems completed the acquisition of cluster munitions producer IMI Systems.
 Cluster munitions are prohibited by a 2008 Convention.
-In 2019 Elbit confirmed IMI would discontinue their manufacture.
+In 2019, Elbit confirmed IMI would discontinue their manufacture, but several institutional investors added Elbit to their exclusion lists in 2022, noting that the company still“clear[ly]... produces cluster munitions”.

 Financiers